Skip to Content

 View from Fairview Lookout at Lake Louise

 With the amount of snow that falls in Lake Louise, the best trails for Lake Louise winter hikes will be those that get a lot of traffic (like up to the Fairview Lookout or Mirror Lake).
 Don’t forget your traction devices for your boots.
-We use and recommend Kahtoola microspikes and this version of microspikes for kids.

 Woman standing at Mirror Lake - Lake Louise winter hike